pr2database/pr2-website/content/eukref/pipeline_overview.md

 **-o** metadata_ref_expanded.txt is the expanded annotated metadata file

 ---

-**Step 12.
-Create a reference database.**
+#### Step 12.
+Create a reference database

 Now the taxonomy and metadata curation fun begin!
 See **[Building your database](http://eukref.org/building-your-reference-database/)** page for details.

 **If you have any question or suggestion please feel free to add it to the comment section below, visit our [forum](https://groups.google.com/forum/#!forum/eukref) or send us an [e-mail](mailto:info@eukref.org)**

->**RAxML tips**
+---

+#### RAxML tips
->*   MPI vs. PTHREADS: If you're running RAxML on your laptop, use PTHREADS.
-If you're running RAxML on a server/cluster with a lot of cores (>4), please consider using MPI (or HYBRID) version as it allows for better parallelization.
+*  MPI vs. PTHREADS: If you're running RAxML on your laptop, use PTHREADS.
+If you're running RAxML on a server/cluster with a lot of cores (4), please consider using MPI (or HYBRID) version as it allows for better parallelization.
 In both cases, make absolutely sure that the number of threads/MPI processes you use is equal to the number of CPU cores you have.
->*   GTRCAT vs. GTRGAMMA: GTRCAT model is faster to compute compared to the standard GAMMA model, and might better
-    account for among-site heterogeneity as it has more rate categories (default: 25).
+*  GTRCAT vs. GTRGAMMA: GTRCAT model is faster to compute compared to the standard GAMMA model, and might better account for among-site heterogeneity as it has more rate categories (default: 25).
 However, it shouldn't be used on alignments with few taxa (<50-100) because of the risk of overparametrization.
->*   +I models: we generally do not recommend using GTRCATI/GTRGAMMAI, since the use two orthogonal approaches to model rate heterogeneity, which might lead to problems in numerical optimization.
+*  +I models: we generally do not recommend using GTRCATI/GTRGAMMAI, since the use two orthogonal approaches to model rate heterogeneity, which might lead to problems in numerical optimization.
->*   Please refer to RAxML manual for further details: http://sco.h-its.org/exelixis/resource/download/NewManual.pdf
+*  Please refer to RAxML manual for further details: http://sco.h-its.org/exelixis/resource/download/NewManual.pdf